5afe/safe/specs/create_password/01_main.rst

 - User can unlock the app with the fingerprint.

-4.2.
 Happy Case no fingerprint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-inherits from `4.1.
-Happy Case`_
+inherits from `Happy Case`_

 Steps
 +++++